When stepping into the Octagon, size can be a key advantage to emerging victorious when it’s all said and done and the horn blows for the final time.

 7. Alexandru Lungu

-One of our rather talented super heavyweights on this list, is highly decorated judoka Alexandru Lungu.
+One of our rather talented super heavyweights and largest fighters in MMA on this list, is highly decorated judoka Alexandru Lungu.

 Lungu has won various judo tournaments in Europe, competing in the sport for 14 years, including taking home titles from competitions such as the Romanian Cup in 2004 as well as the International Tournament Monaco in 2005.